apalache-mc/apalache/docs/src/apalache/statistics.md

 As explained in [anonymized statistics programme], if you never create the file `$HOME/.tlaplus/esc.txt`, then the statistics is not submitted to `tlapl.us`.
-If you opt-in for the programme and later remove the file, then the statistics will not be submitted too.
+If you opt in for the programme and later remove the file, then the statistics will not be submitted either.

 ## Why do we ask you to help us